 The full single site will be completed during 2021.

 On 29 October last year we went live with the replacement for the existing UKRI website and a new single funding finder, which contains all funding opportunities from across all the councils.
-This is phase 1 of the work and the individual council websites will still exist, but they will not publish new funding opportunities.
+This was phase 1 of the work and the individual council websites will still exist, but they will not publish new funding opportunities.

 During phase 2 we will gradually review and move content from the council websites, with them all closing during 2021 once the transition to the new site is complete.

 Running the new website alongside the existing nine councils’ sites as we transition content will allow us to carry out robust user testing to ensure the new site offers the best possible service to our users.